 For more information about course descriptions or required courses, refer to the current CCC&TI Course Catalog and its corresponding Addendum.

-The nuclear medicine technology program at Caldwell Community College and Technical Institute is accredited by the Joint Review
+The Nuclear Medicine Technology program is accredited by the Joint Review Committee on

 Admission Requirements for the Nuclear Medicine Technology DEGREE program: